Sugar-Free Coconut Macaroon Recipe

 - Use a fork to press each ball down into a cookie slightly less than 1/2 inch thick.
 (The cookies don’t spread out much, so don’t worry about that.)
 I also used the fork to press the edges together because the batter is rather crumbly.

-- Bake cookies until they are well set and starting to get nicely brown on the edges, about 30-32 minutes.
-(This was quite a bit longer than the cooking time in the original recipe, but I liked the brown edges.
-If you want a lighter cookie, take them out sooner.)
+- Bake cookies until they are well set and starting to get nicely brown on the edges, about 18-20 minutes.

 Notes

-Use low-fat or full-fat Greek yogurt, whichever you prefer.
-I used extra-large eggs.
+I used full-fat Greek yogurt, but use whichever you prefer.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.